 - Codan is the Code Analysis feature of CDT.
-It has been improved in CDT 9.1. - However, it cannot correctly analyze the CDT projects generated by RSARTE and also currently interfers with some RSARTE UI features - You may notice unexpected behaviors if working for example in the Code Editor or Code View when Codan is enabled - For now, it is therefore recommended to disable Codan - Unmark all checkboxes in Preferences C/C++ Code Analysis - An experimental feature is available for adding standard include paths to generated CDT projects - Makes Codan report much fewer errors, and therefore makes it more stable - The experimental feature is located in UML Development Real Time C++ Transformations Generate additional information for Code Analysis - Use of this feature may increase the build time somewhat
+It has been improved in CDT 9.2.1. - To use it on the CDT projects generated by RSARTE you should enable the preference UML Development Real Time C++ Transformations Generate additional information for Code Analysis - Adds standard include paths to generated CDT projects - Makes Codan report much fewer errors, and therefore makes it more stable - Use of this feature may increase the build time somewhat